 We strive to match sailboat users' skills and experience with the boat and prevailing conditions.
 Therefore, we require that you obtain permission-for each use-from the waterfront staff member who is on duty.
 Closed waterfront: From time to time our waterfront may be closed to all boating or sailing.
-This will be indicated by a prominent sign on the Boathouse bulletin board.

-Boating limits: Folks may use our boats anywhere in "WoodenBoat Bay"-an area bound by a line connecting the mainland to the eastern Torrey Island, Little Babson

-Island, Babson Island, the western tip of Hog Island, and back to the mainland at the southwest corner of Naskeag Harbor.
+This will be indicated by a sign at the Boathouse.
+Boating limits: Folks may use our boats anywhere in the "Playpen"-an area bound by a line connecting the mainland to the eastern Torrey Island, Little Babson Island, Babson Island, the western tip of Hog Island, and back to the mainland at the southwest corner of Naskeag Harbor.
 Note that the entire area is within sight of WoodenBoat's dock.
 Please do not venture around our bordering islands.
 See Chartlet.

-Moorings: Please try to return boats to their designated moorings.
+Moorings: Please try to return boats to their designated moorings (they must be the same color you left from).
 Stow sails and gear as you found them.
 And please be sure your boat is secure on its mooring!
 WATERFRONT FACILITIES:

 Our waterfront is comprised of the Boathouse, wharf, and a wide array of small boats.
 On the main level of the Boathouse is a public gathering room and kitchen, and a private staff living area.
 There is a public restroom behind the boathouse.
 The lower level is where boat equipment is stored.
 Here you will find life jackets, weather radio, charts, and safety equipment, as well as oars, spars, rigging, bailers, pumps, etc. Our bulletin board and sign-out system can also be found in this part of the Boathouse.
 All this makes the Boathouse a pretty busy area, so we ask everyone to use an extra measure of care, neatness, and responsibility.
-WiFi is available at the Boathouse.
+Wi-Fi is available at the Boathouse.
+To help us preserve order, as well as safety, we want our boats, after use, returned to the mooring they were on.
+Rigging and equipment should also be returned to their proper storage place on the boat or in the Boathouse.
+With so many folks using our waterfront, it is vital that each individual make the extra effort to help us preserve order.
+IMPORTANT: